Jacid23/HA_Higgs_Audio/README.md

-# HA Chatterbox TTS Client Integration
+# HA Higgs Audio TTS Client Integration

-A Home Assistant custom component that provides Text-to-Speech functionality by connecting to a **Chatterbox TTS server**.
+A Home Assistant custom component that provides Text-to-Speech functionality by connecting to a **Higgs Audio TTS server**.

 ## ⚠️ Requirements

-**This integration requires a separate Chatterbox TTS server to be running.** This is a client integration that connects to an external Chatterbox server.
+**This integration requires a separate Higgs Audio TTS server to be running.** This is a client integration that connects to an external Higgs Audio server.

-- You must have a Chatterbox TTS server installed and running
+- You must have a Higgs Audio TTS server installed and running
 - The server must be accessible from your Home Assistant instance
 - Default server port is 8005